IORoot/HouseQuests_wiki/docs/Features/local_area.md

 Colour-coded yellow.
 Local schools in the area.
 Clicking the icon will optionally show:

 - Name of school
-- Brand name of school
+- Brand name of the school
 - Opening hours
 - Website
 - Contact details